How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 Condo Scenario Impact on GDS

-Condo buyers often underestimate how maintenance fees affect their GDS.
-Lenders count 50% of the monthly fee in GDS and assume a minimum of $60 for heating costs in condos.
-Compared with a similar house approval at the same rate, a $400 monthly condo fee adds $200 to GDS and trims the room available for the mortgage payment by the same amount.
+Condo buyers often underestimate the impact of maintenance fees on their GDS.
+Lenders count 50% of the monthly fee toward the GDS and assume a minimum heating cost of $60 for condos.
+Compared with a similar house approval at the same rate, a $400 monthly condo fee adds $200 to the GDS and reduces the mortgage payment by the same amount.
 This change can lower the maximum price even if your income, interest rate, and down payment remain unchanged.

 How TDS Changes Approval

 TDS can become the binding limit when other credit bureau or non-household debts are present.
 On a $100K insured file, 44% TDS equals $3,667.
-If GDS is set at the full $3,250, there is about $417 of room left for all other debts.
-A $350 car payment plus a $50 student loan or credit card minimum payment would fully use that space, which means any increase in non-household debts requires lowering the housing costs to bring TDS back under its cap.
-For this reason, paying down recurring balances before applying can meaningfully increase approval.
+If GDS is set at the full $3,250, there is about $417 in remaining room for other debts.
+A $350 car payment plus a $50 student loan or credit card minimum payment would fully use that space, meaning any increase in non-household debts would require lowering housing costs to bring TDS back under its cap.
+For this reason, paying down recurring balances before applying can meaningfully increase the likelihood of approval.

 Today’s Mortgage Rates